TimMacy/YouTubeAlchemy/README.md

 <br>

 ## ⚖️ License
-The code of this project is licensed under the AGPL-3.0 License.
+The code of this project in `YouTubeAlchemy.js` is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See the [LICENSE](https://github.com/TimMacy/YouTubeAlchemy/blob/main/LICENSE) file for details.
+The `README.md` and all images are Copyright © 2025 Tim Macy.
+All rights reserved.

 <br><br>